Good developers type less.

 Typing less allows developers to work more accurately and make less mistakes.

-For a developer, making proper use of your shell (commonly Bash) is one opportunity to type less.
-For example, by accessing previous commands from history rather than retyping each command, a developer can avoid both retyping and the potential mistype of retyping a command.
+A great example is accessing previous commands from history rather than retyping each command.
+By using the history, a developer can avoid both retyping and the potential mistype of retyping a command.

 All of these tricks are compatible with zsh.